tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 In order to get better, I need to practice.

 With writing, a common suggestion is to [write every day](https://medium.com/the-mission/the-daily-routine-of-20-famous-writers-and-how-you-can-use-them-to-succeed-1603f52fbb77#:~:text=Stephen%20King%20writes%206%20pages,it's%20just%20another%20day's%20work.).
-While I do some non-code writing every day at work (creating tickets, writing up code reviews, etc.), I want to find opportunities to "practice" outside of doing the "real thing" at work.
+While I do some non-code writing each day at work (creating tickets, writing up code reviews, etc.), I want to find opportunities to "practice" outside of doing the "real thing" at work.
 This separation between practice and doing the real thing is inspired by the idea of [deliberate practice](https://www.calnewport.com/blog/2010/01/06/the-grandmaster-in-the-corner-office-what-the-study-of-chess-experts-teaches-us-about-building-a-remarkable-life/).

 Deliberate practice is in the sphere of the 10,000 hour rule covered by Malcom Gladwell in [_Outliers_](https://en.wikipedia.org/wiki/Outliers_\(book\)).
 Proponents of deliberate practice believe that simply _doing_ the thing you want to get better at will **not** move you into mastery.
 Instead, you need to practice in ways that will continue to push you to grow your skills.